-Now suppose that $\S\sub (\C,\D)$ is an abelian subcategory of $(\C,\D)$ that admits a zeroth left derived functor $R^0\:\S\to \S$.
-In this case, there is an exact sequence of functors where $c$ is the counit of adjunction.
-The functor $\coker(c)$ is called the \dbf{projective stabilization functor}.
-Given $F\in \S$, the functor $\coker(c)(F)$ will be denoted $\underline{F}$.
-The functor $\underline{F}$ is called the \dbf{projective stabilization of F} Evaluating the exact sequence at $F$ yields an exact sequence of functors A functor $F\in \S$ is called \dbf{projectively stable} if $L_0F=0$.
-This generalizes the definition of the projective stabilization given by Auslander and Bridger in \cite{stab}.
-The definition given there is essentially the same except that it uses the zeroth left derived functor as defined classically, which requires the existence of projectives in $\C$.
+Now suppose that $\S$ is an abelian subcategory of $(\A,\B)$ that admits a zeroth right derived functor $R^0\:\S\to \S$.
+In this case, there is an exact sequence of functors where $u$ is the unit of adjunction.
+The functor $\ker(u)$ is called the \dbf{injective } \dbf{stabilization functor}.
+Given $F\in \S$, the functor $\ker(u)(F)$ will be denoted $\overline{F}$.
+The functor $\overline{F}$ is called the \dbf{injective }\dbf{stabilization of F}.
+Evaluating the exact sequence at $F$ yields an exact sequence of functors called the \dbf{injective stabilization sequence}: A functor $F\in \S$ is called \dbf{injectively stable} if $R^0F=0$.
+This generalizes the definition of the injective stabilization given by Auslander and Bridger in \cite{stab}.
+The definition given there is essentially the same except that it uses the zeroth right derived functor as defined classically, which requires the existence of injectives in $\A$.